alphagov/search-api/doc/relevancy.md

-There has been some talk of not including stopwords in the past ([0fe6e52][], May 2015) during this time a `no_stop` method was implemented that seems to stop stopwords from being used.
+There has been some talk of not including stopwords in the past ([0fe6e52][], May 2015) during this time a `no_stop` method was implemented that seems to prevent stopwords from being used.
 Again this seems to be served by Elasticsearch because it's not defined in Search API.